 QuickType, as we wrote before, is an iOS 8 feature that should help you type faster, better.
 Just like in Android (and other older phones), QuickType shows you word suggestions as you type.
 One of the additions is that it learns and is smart enough to figure out what word you’re most likely going to type next.

 It shows up as a bar under the text field when you type a new text message.
 If you’re running iOS 8, you might have this feature on already.

 If you don’t like this QuickType, here’s a neat little tip that I stumbled on.
 You can hide that little section with a simple swipe.

 Here’s how to hide QuickType on iOS 8:

-- Open a conversation or tap on the New Message icon
+Step #2.
+Open a conversation or tap on the New Message icon.

-- When you see the QuickType suggestions, just swipe down on that part.
-It will shrink to become like this:
+Step #3.
+When you see the QuickType suggestions, just swipe down on that part.

-It can be very useful if you’re looking to type more in less time (that doesn’t really mean you’re typing faster though).
+It can be handy if you’re looking to type more in less time (that doesn’t really mean you’re typing faster though).
 If you’re put off by the QuickType section, you can hide it or just disable it from Settings → General → Keyboard → Predictive.